paulbradshaw/systemsthinking/systemtraps/readme.md

 Knowing these traps can help you more quickly identify the nature of a systemic problem, the causes to focus your reporting on, and what questions to ask regarding solutions.

-Here are the traps:
+Here are the traps with links to the pages on each:

-1. **Fixes that fail** (also known as policy resistance) are traps where policies just don’t seem to work — or actively make things worse.
+1. **[Fixes that fail](https://github.com/paulbradshaw/systemsthinking/blob/main/systemtraps/policyresistance.md)** (also known as policy resistance) are traps where policies just don’t seem to work — or actively make things worse.
 Think of the ‘war on drugs’ or health reforms that lead to longer waiting lists.
 Investigations here often involve asking: what goals are in conflict?

 2. The **tragedy of the commons** is a well-known problem, when shared resources — from fisheries to emergency services — are overused or abused, and everyone suffers.
 This trap provides a structure for reporting on degraded environments, overstretched systems, or poorly regulated access.